 Donated to the OGA by Alison Cade, David’s widow, the David Cade Memorial Trophy is awarded annually 'to an OGA member who has made the most outstanding contribution to the Association during the year, over and above the normal call of duty'.

 The Gaffers Globe Award was instigated by the late Jon Wainwright during his lifetime.
 It is awarded annually 'to an OGA member who has undertaken a major voyage relative to their boat and experience during the year'.

 Grumpy II Cups

 Grumpy II Cups for OGA youth were donated by George Jago and David Cade who thought they would make a suitable award for skipper and young crew member(s).
 The double cup is engraved on each underside ‘skipper’ and ‘crew’ and are awarded annually 'to an OGA skipper and young crew for an outstanding sailing achievement during the year'.

-These two trophies are judged by the Gaffers Log Editor and awarded for 'the best contribution to Gaffers Log'.
+These three trophies are judged by the Gaffers Log Editor.
+Gaffers Tales and the Janty Cup are awarded for 'the best contribution to Gaffers Log'.
 The Janty Cup is awarded to young contributors under the age of 25, or the author of a Youth Event report.